simonhicks/todo.vim/README.md

 add the new todo to the modified buffer instead.
 In that case you'll have to manually save the buffer.

-You can also run that same command with a bang...
+You can also run that same command with a bang to add a high priority item...

     :Todo! buy toilet paper

-Which will add "[ ] ! buy toilet paper" to your todo list.
+That will add `[ ] ! buy toilet paper` to your todo list.

 ### Move lines of text into a named todo file